Speaking up for business! An update on Apprenticeship Support Australia’s advocacy.

 - We have arranged for the Hon.
 Donna Faragher to visit a number of employers over the next few months to showcase the great training that is being undertaken in WA workplaces.

-- We are hosting a roundtable with a wide variety of industry associations to discuss the key changes that need to be made to Government policy to lift apprenticeship and traineeship commencements.
+- We hosted a roundtable with a wide variety of industry associations to discuss the key changes that need to be made to Government policy to lift apprenticeship and traineeship commencements.

 - We continue to advocate the need for change to training policy via our social media channels.